 Accessible seating tickets to Chase Field events are available through the ticket office.
 When purchasing tickets for accessible seating areas, please inform your ticket seller of any special accommodation you may require, such as companion seating, use of a service animal, etc. As with most events, the earlier you call, the better your chances of obtaining the best seat for your needs.

-The following ticketing policies have been established by the Arizona Diamondbacks with the assistance of the EASE committee to ensure that the maximum number of accessible seats are available:
+The following ticketing policies have been established by the Arizona Diamondbacks with the assistance of the Access Committee to ensure that the maximum number of accessible seats is available:

 The above policies are in effect for other events that may be hosted at the facility.
 Certain changes may be made, based on the event's requirements.
 Please call the ticket office for additional information.